Sparse Spatial Transformers for Few-Shot Learning: Our Method

 \section{Our Method}

 In this section, we first introduce our method for generating dense local representations.
-Then we describe our sparse spatial transformers layer, which spatial aligns query images and support classes.
-Finally, we describe the patch matching module (PMM), which is used to calculate the final similarities.
-The overview of our framework is shown in Figure 1.
+Then, we describe our sparse spatial transformers layer, which spatially aligns query images and support classes.
+Finally, we describe the PMM used to calculate the final similarities.
+An overview of our framework is shown in Figure 2.